shaunsingh/nord.nvim/README.md

 colorscheme nord
 ```

-To be support [BufferLine](https://github.com/akinsho/nvim-bufferline.lua), add these code to your settings:
+To be support [BufferLine](https://github.com/akinsho/nvim-bufferline.lua), you can add these code to your settings:

 ```lua
 local nord0 = "#2E3440"